bertofurth/Seagate-Central-Samba/README_FIRMWARE_UPGRADE_METHOD.md

 in regards to kernel upgrades.

 I am aware of the issue.
 I am in the process of fixing it.
 Check back in a few days time.
-Hoepfully by September 2022 the process will be fixed and improved.
+Hopefully by September 2022 the process will be fixed and improved.

 Thanks for your understanding!!

 ## Summary
-This is a guide that describes how to generate a firmware update for a Seagate Central NAS that contains a modern, cross compiled version of samba.
+This is a guide that describes how to generate a custom firmware update for a Seagate Central NAS.
+This is primarily done to install a modern, cross compiled version of the samba file sharing service however there are other benefits as documented below.

 It is partially based on the work at